ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 ```

 These configurations are referred to when generating client objects for the data model.
 The recommendation is not to change these values.
-If you want to change it, remove these configurations from the `Ballerina.toml` file and reinitialize the `bal persist`.
+If you want to change them, remove them from the `Ballerina.toml` file and reinitialize `bal persist`.

-The next step is to define your data model in the schema file at `persist/model.bal`.
+The next step is to define your data model in the schema file in the`persist/model.bal` file.

 ## Model your data

 The data model can be defined in the schema file inside the `persist` directory.
 You can use the empty file added by the `persist init` command for this.

-For more information on defining a data model, refer to the [Data Model Definition](learn/persist-model/) documentation.
+For more information on defining a data model, see the [Data Model Definition](learn/persist-model/) documentation.
 In order to simplify this demonstration, only the `Employee` entity is added to the schema file.
 You can add as many as you want for your application and add relationships between entities.
-Once defined, the schema file looks like this.
+Once defined, the schema file will be as follows.

 ```ballerina
 import ballerina/persist as _;